mecid/mecid.github.io/_posts/2026-09-01-building-ai-features-using-foundation-models-multimodal-input.md

 I’ve been working on a plate scanner app, a simple app where you capture your plate and it gives you some sort of food analysis, without numbers and calories.
 This app is a perfect fit for multimodal usage of Foundation Models.

 Let’s start with the *PlateClassification* type, which is the definition of output that we want to get from the Foundation Model.
-We will use a well-known generable macro.
+We will use a well-known *Generable* macro.

 ```swift
 import FoundationModels